thanos1983/k3dDemoCluster/README.md

+# k3dDemoCluster
-Simple fundamentals for K3d Cluster all in one with a few minor addons of k8s.
+Simple fundamentals for K3d Cluster all-in-one with a few minor addons of k8s.

 ## Content:
 - [Prerequisites](#Prerequisites)